EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 This is a 'work in progress' adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers on an original Xbox console.

 The objectives of this project are:
-* The simplest possible hardware build, using only off-the-shelf parts (ideally an Arduino Leonardo/Pro Micro paired with a generic USB Host Shield).
+* The simplest possible hardware build, using only off-the-shelf parts (at present, an Arduino Leonardo paired with a generic USB Host Shield).
-* Initially, simple (through-hole/jumper pad only) soldering.
-It later became clear a no solder version is possible if using the right brand of USB Host Shield.
+* Simple soldering (through-hole/jumper pad only). *A no solder version is possible if using the right brand of USB Host Shield*.
 * Reduced, simpler code to make playing around with it as straightforward as possible.
-* Reduced functionality, reflecting the simpler code - it will be wired-only and not offer Steel Battalion support.
+* Reduced functionality, reflecting the simpler code.
+Only wired controllers are supported and Steel Battalion is not.
-* Eventually (I hope) allow for use of a wider range of controllers.
+* Support for additional controllers (so far, PS3 controller support has been added).
-* To provide full, foolproof instructions to enable anyone who's broadly comfortable with an Arduino to put together an adapter and anyone who is broadly comfortable with the command line and IDEs to edit and build the code.
+* To provide full, foolproof instructions to enable anyone who's broadly comfortable with an Arduino to make an adapter and anyone who is broadly comfortable with the command line and IDEs to edit and build the code.
 So this document is a key part of the project.

-This started when I dusted off my old Xbox and wanted to make something to use newer (and I'll just say it - better) controllers with it.
+This started when I dusted off my old Xbox and wanted to make something to use newer controllers with it.
 There's plenty of previous work on this and as I develop this document I'll link to more and more of it, but even with some experience of AVR and PIC programming it was a bit of a slog working out how to do this.
 The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable, free/open-source tools.

-A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. That being said, the ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
+A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. The ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but it kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
 This project uses VS Code.

-## Current State
+### Current State

-Release 1.0 is basically a pared back version of ogx360.
-The differences are as follows:
+Release 1.1 differs from ogx360 as follows:
 * Support for Xbox One and Xbox 360 *wireless* controllers has been removed.
 * Support for multiple controllers has been removed.
-It supports a single Xbox One/360 controller connected via USB.
+It supports a single controller connected via USB.
-* Steel Battalion support has been removed, resulting in a smaller binary and space for additional (more common!) controllers to have support added later.
+* Steel Battalion support has been removed, resulting in a smaller binary (and space for more controllers to be supported).
 * Rumble has been disabled via settings.h.
 Significant rumble caused the device to hang.
 Future versions will address this though it can probably handle rumble if an => 6v power supply is connected to the Leonardo's power connector.
+* PS3 controller support (via USB) has been added!
+Rumble isn't implemented at all for the time being, as opposed to being disabled in the case of the Xbox One/360 controllers.

+### Future Development

+These are broadly the priorities for now, not necessarily in order:
+* Add support for more controllers
+* Add instructions for building with a Arduino Pro Micro and mini USB Host Shield.
+This won't be a no-solder option but will be more compact.
+I have some mini shields on the way.
+* Add STL files for 3D printable cases for both hardware builds
+* Investigate power/rumble issue
+* Possibly add some user input/output on the device itself via an I2C OLED screen.
+Not really in the spirit of keeping things simple, but fun.
+* Improving this document and not just by adding more Vic Reeves references.
+The current build instructions rely on using VS Code and don't (fully) cover MacOS/Windows.
+* Adding some scripts to make flashing the binary easier.

 ## Making One

 For now, these instructions cover using a 'full size' Arduino Leonardo and USB Host Shield.
-You could get it working with an Arduino Micro, Pro Micro (set to use 5V) with a little adaptation and I'll add instructions for this in due course.
+You could get it working with an Arduino Micro, Pro Micro (set to run on 5V at 16Mhz) with a little adaptation and I'll add instructions for this in due course.
 Using a Leonardo is the simplest way, however.

 ### You will need